Affine Grassmannians and the geometric Satake in mixed characteristic: Introduction

 See \emph{loc. cit.} or \S \ref{comb formula} for more details.
-This conjecture is purely combinatoric, but its proof by Lusztig and Yun \cite{LY} is geometric, and in fact uses the equal characteristic geometric Satake!
-We then go the opposite direction by showing that this formula implies the above mentioned commutativity constraints are the correct ones.
+This conjecture is purely combinatoric, but its proof by Lusztig and Yun \cite{LY} is geometric, which in fact uses the equal characteristic geometric Satake!
+We then go in the opposite direction by showing that this formula implies that the above mentioned commutativity constraints are the correct ones.

-So our proof uses the geometric Satake in equal charateristi.
-It is an interesting question to see whether it is possible to prove this combinatoric formula directly\footnote{This seems possible if the affine Weyl group is of type $A$.}, which will yield a pure local proof of the geometric Satake, in both equal and mixed characteristic.
+So our proof of Theorem \ref{intro:geomSat} uses the geometric Satake in equal characteristic.
+It is an interesting question to find a direct proof of the above combinatoric formula, which will yield a purely local proof of the geometric Satake, in both equal and mixed characteristic.

-In the course of the proof, we will also establish the Mirkovi\'{c}-Vilonen theory in mixed characteristic.
-This theory is very useful to study affine Deligne-Lusztig varieties (cf. \cite{XZ}).
+Along the way of our proof, we also establish the Mirkovi\'{c}-Vilonen theory in mixed characteristic.
+This is very useful to the study of affine Deligne-Lusztig varieties.
+See below.